Web Analytics

 • Excel: Use the RSQ function, providing the ranges of observed and predicted values as arguments.

-• R: After fitting a linear regression model, the summary() function will display the R-squared value among other model statistics.
+• R: After fitting a linear regression model, the summary() function displays the coefficient of determination along with other model statistics.

-• Python: A fitted linear regression model’s score( ) method returns the R-squared value directly.
+• Python: A fitted model’s score() method directly returns this value.

-While software simplifies the calculation, understanding the underlying steps helps you appreciate what R-squared truly represents and interpret its results more effectively.
+While software simplifies the calculation, understanding the underlying steps enhances your appreciation of what R-squared represents and improves your ability to interpret its results effectively.

 Applications of R-Squared